WuStangDan/Project-11-Path-Planning/README.md

 ## Rubric
 ### The car drives according to the speed limit.
 The car stays below the speed limit through two main methods.
-First final speed the car is trying to obtain when generating a jerk minimizing tracjory is 98% of the max speed limit.
+First, the final speed the car is trying to obtain when generating a jerk minimizing tracjory is 98% of the max speed limit.
 Second, all of the end times for the jerk minimizing trajectories (JMT) are set using the equation and logic seen below.

 Setting the time correctly when generating a JMT is one of the most important and difficult aspects.
-If you set the time too short, the trajectory will have the car exceed the final speed you set as the car needs to make up ground in order to get to its final destination on time and going the correct speed.
-Conversely, If you set too large of a time, the trajectory will initially undershoot its current speed otherwise it would get to the destination too fast.
+If you set the time too short, the trajectory will have the car exceed the final speed as the car needs to make up ground in order to get to its final destination on time and going the correct speed.
+Conversely, If you set too large of a time, the trajectory will initially undershoot its current speed otherwise it would get to the destination too early.
 Below are 3 graphs of JMT generated using the same code used in this project.
 The middle is a correct trajectory, the other two contain either overshooting or undershooting the current speed.

 Overshooting is an issue because it will eventually cause the car to exceed the speed limit.
-Undershooting however, is also a major issue.
+Undershooting is also a major issue.
 If a new trajectory is generated often, then the next starting point could be at a speed lower than the cars original speed (because of the undershoot).
 This will cause the next trajectory generated to also undershoot, reducing the speed further.
 Eventually the car would reach some steady state where it's speed won't increase or decrease, despite not being anywhere close to the final speed desired by the generated JMT.

-Using experimenting with different JMT time values I came up with the following empircal equation.
+Experimenting with different JMT time values I came up with the following empirical equation.
 Using the cars current speed and final speed, this equation will always generate a JMT that contains no overshoot or undershoot of speed.
-There seems to be some sort of exponentially decaying relationship going on (0.81 = 0.9<sup>2</sup>, 0.65 = 0.9<sup>4</sup>) but I didn't find it.
+There seems to be some sort of exponentially decaying relationship going on (0.81 = 0.9<sup>2</sup>, 0.65 = 0.9<sup>4</sup>) with the coefficent I used, but I couldn't find a more elegant way to determine it.

 ```
 double Fsm::TimeToPath(double dist)